Minty-cyber/Minty-Cyber/README.md

 - 🌱 I’m currently exploring Go.
 Soon to become a Gopher.

-- 👯 I’m down for any on cool Python and Go open source projects.
+- 👯 I’m down for any cool Python and Go open source projects.

 - 🤔 I'm eager to contribute to open source projects or collaborate on new ideas that challenge and inspire.